cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 ### Steps in the Process
 The process of making imitation jasper described in Ms Fr.
 640 can be summarised as follows:

-1. Planing and cutting thin sheets of horn
+Part 1.
+Planing and cutting thin sheets of horn
-2. Paint sheets of horn with varnishes of various colours
-    a.
-Optional further treatment: apply wool to the varnished side and/or scrape oblique lines into the varnish
+Part 2.
+Paint sheets of horn with varnishes of various colours, with option to apply wool to the varnished side and/or scrape oblique lines into the varnish
-3. Optional application of metal leaf
+Part 3.
+Optional application of metal leaf
-4. Oil the front side of the horn sheets with spike lavender oil to increase transparency
+Part 4.
+Oil the front side of the horn sheets with spike lavender oil to increase transparency

-The author-practitioner also mentions a side-project of fashioning a rose out of the horn planings
+The author-practitioner also mentions a side-project of fashioning a rose out of the leftover horn planings.
+See section below.

 ### Materials